 - All certificates to contain a 60-day notice of cancellation

 - The contractor shall obtain and furnish the College certificates for any subcontractors subject to the above terms and conditions.

 - General liability policy shall contain a per job location aggregate

 - All insurance policies and/or bonds will be written with insurance companies licensed to do business in the Commonwealth of Pennsylvania and subject to the approval of the College.

-To be considered a responsible bidder, in addition to the requirements aforementioned under Responsibility of Bidders / Offerors, construction contractors shall be required to show:
+To be considered a responsible bidder for contracts of $250,000 or less, in addition to the requirements aforementioned under Responsibility of Bidders / Offerors, construction contractors may be required to show:

-- Comprehensive medical and hospitalization benefits for employees and their families
+C. Comprehensive medical and hospitalization benefits for employees and their families.

-- The College must solicit competitive quotations from at least three (3) responsible vendors.
+- Small purchases: The College must solicit competitive quotations from at least three (3) responsible vendors.